Taylor Heinicke Player Prop Bets for NFL Week 13 | Washington vs. Las Vegas 12/5/2021

 Season Stats

-- He's also rushed 49 times for 279 yards and one touchdown, averaging 25.4 yards per game.
+- He has added 279 rushing yards (25.4 ypg) on 49 carries while scoring one touchdown on the ground.

-- The Football Team have thrown the ball in 53.2% of their plays from scrimmage this year while staying on the ground 46.8% of the time.
-This offensive attack ranks 22nd in the NFL in points scored.
+- The Football Team have run 53.2% passing plays and 46.8% rushing plays this season.
+They rank 22nd in the NFL in scoring.

-- Heinicke accounts for 43.3% of his team's red zone plays, with 39 of his 363 pass attempts coming from inside the opponent's 20-yard line.
+- Heinicke has thrown 39 passes in the red zone this season, 43.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Heinicke's matchup with the Raiders.